Frozemint/WaveBot/README.md

 # WaveBot
 A Discord bot coded for my [Poolandia Minecraft Guild](https://hypixel.net/guilds/537dd406ed509575cbc7fcb5).

-It adds useful function to the Discord Server.
+It adds useful features to the official Discord server of the guild.

 # Features
-Edit user permissions by adding them into config.json

-Tweak what channels to whitelist bot messages, and what servers to enforce antispam in config.json
+- Automated removal of bot messages from unwanted text channels
+- Poll users with a question, with the option to vote YES, NO, or ABSTAIN.

+# Commands

+Grant users permission to run admin only commands by assigning them ```ADMINISTRATOR``` permissions or a role named ```Bot Commander```.

 - /ping - Pings the Bot.
-Useful for checking up on WaveBot.
+Useful for checking up on WaveBot
-- /say [text] - The Bot writes [text] into text channel.
+- /say [text] - The Bot writes [text] into text channel
 - /help - Shows a helpful list of command in Discord
-- /about - Shows info about WaveBot
-- /stat - Shows some statistics about the WaveBot
+- /info - Shows info about WaveBot, including some interesting statistics like uptime
+- /vote [yes/no/abstain] - Vote your selected option when a poll is underway
+- /results - Display voting results when a poll is underway

 *Admin only commands*